 These toothpastes are made from all-natural ingredients, and they don’t contain extra sweeteners.
 One thing I like about Tom’s of Maine is that they list all the ingredients on the box along with a description of what each thing is and why it’s there.

-My wife also wrote a short review of Nature’s Gate toothpaste on her web site many years ago.
-One thing she noted was that because of the lack of sugar, it took us a few days to get used to these toothpastes.
-But after that we never looked back.
+Because of the lack of sugar, it may take you a few days to get used to these toothpastes.
+But after that you’ll never look back.

 What about dentists?